soderlind/wp-loupe/README.md

 # WP Loupe - Enhanced WordPress Search

-A search enhancement plugin for WordPress that builds a fast, typo-tolerant index and exposes a developer-friendly API so you can build your own search UI.
+A search enhancement plugin for WordPress that builds a fast, typo-tolerant index and exposes a developer-friendly API so you can build your own search UI. **WP Loupe works out of the box with WordPress’s standard search.**

 ## Quick Links